-During the second week of classes Undergraduate Program Services, Office of Registrarial Services (the Registrar's Office at the College location), will send to each student registered at the University a copy of his/her current academic record.
+During the third week of classes Undergraduate Program Services, Office of Registrarial Services (the Registrar's Office at the College location), will send to each student registered at the University a copy of his/her current academic evaluation that also is available through WebAdvisor.
 This will indicate the personal and program information that is currently on file in Undergraduate Program Services, Office of Registrarial Services (the Registrar's Office at the College location).
 This report is to be used to advise students of their current status and to correct any errors in reported information.
 Corrections or amendments to that information may be made upon presentation of appropriate documentation to Undergraduate Program Services, Office of Registrarial Services (the Registrar's Office at the College location) as follows: